YustusKevyn/rollup-plugin-awesome-typescript/readme.md

   Uses a lightweight wrapper around TypeScript's incremental builder to achieve nearly the same speed as the TypeScript compiler itself would.
 - **🤝 Tight TSConfig integration**
-  Respects the options set in your TSConfig: Uses the same filters (include and exclude), creates declaration files at the specified location, and automatically resolves path aliases.
+  Respects the options set in your TSConfig.
+This includes using the same filters (include, exclude and files), automatically resolving path aliases and creating declaration files.

 <br>